Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/8 - Migrations/README.md

 Skill Description
 ----------
-Migrations are a feature of Eloquent that allows you to evolve your database schema over time.
-This outcome touches on how to create and use migrations.
+The Fellow will be able to use Migrations in Eloquent to evolve database schema over time.

 Outputs
 ----------